vboussange/WSLJuliaWorkshop2023/readme.md

 # Content

 The repository is organized by days and sessions.
-Please refer to the [Program](#program) to navigate within the repo.
+Please refer to the [Program](#program) section to navigate within the repo.

 # Requirements